 Porn Cones & Cat Ladies

-Kevin Roberts is the President of the Heritage Foundation and chief architect of Project 2025, a blueprint for overhauling the federal government through the implementation of conservative, right-wing policies.
-Proponents argue that these policies would dismantle an unaccountable, liberal bureaucracy and restore the country’s morale through an infusion of conservative Christian values.
-I say it reads as a manifesto on how to homogenize into a theocracy, promising the parachute of Christianity will save us from plummeting into a godless wasteland run by libtards.
+Kevin Roberts is the President of the Heritage Foundation and chief architect of Project 2025, a blueprint for overhauling the federal government through right-wing policies.
+Proponents claim these policies would dismantle an unaccountable, liberal bureaucracy and restore the country’s morale through an injection of Christian values; I say it reads as a manifesto on how to homogenize into a theocracy.

-“The Constitution grants each of us the liberty to do not what we want,” says the writers of Project 2025, “but what we ought.”
+“The Constitution grants each of us the liberty to do not what we want,” says Project 2025, “but what we ought.”

-The Onion, broadly recognized for scrupulous journalism, reports Project 2025 advocates change by privatizing immigration through Ticketmaster, organizing a well-armed dog militia, and replacing 30,000 federal employees with Eric Trump.
+The Onion, broadly recognized for its scrupulous journalism, reports Project 2025 advocates for the privatization of immigration through Ticketmaster, a well-armed dog militia, and the replacement of 30,000 federal employees with Eric Trump.

-Aside from 900+ pages of material for fabulous satire, Project 2025 was a flop.
-Whether it failed because it proposes (for real now) dissolving the Department of Education, criminalizing porn, repealing some child-labor protections, slashing Medicare, or restricting birth control is up for debate.
-Some say it’s because it implies overturning Roe v.
-Wade was just the beginning, when for most voters, losing Roe was too fucking much.
-Whatever the reason, critics of all political stripes cite wee concerns - it would undermine rule of law, separation of powers, separation of church and state, and basic civil liberties.
-You know, small stuff.
+Aside from 900+ pages of satire fodder, Project 2025 was a flop.
+Whether it failed because it proposes dissolving the Department of Education, criminalizing porn, repealing child-labor protections, slashing Medicare, or restricting birth control is up for debate.
+Whatever the reason, critics of all political stripes cite wee concerns.
+It would undermine rule of law, separation of powers, separation of church and state, basic civil liberties, yadda yadda.
+You know, the small stuff.

 *